alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 is also added to a list of item names to “exclude” from the previous backup later on.
-Tracking this list ensures Corso doesn’t duplicate items or create *zombie items:* items that stick around in the backup even after the user deletes them in M365.
+Tracking this list ensures Corso doesn’t duplicate items or create *zombie items:* items that stick around in the backup even after the user deletes them in Microsoft 365.
 If the old location of the item is known, then Corso can just add an entry in the corresponding Collection saying the item was deleted (this is how Exchange works as it has a delta endpoint per folder).